Darren Espanto: 2020-2023

 On April 1, 2022, Espanto released his latest track, "Pabalik Sa'yo" under UMUSIC Philippines.
 The track and the lyric video claimed the No. 3 and No. 1 spots of Apple's iTunes store Philippines an hour after its release.
 On April 26, 2022, Espanto was part of the special guests of P-pop group Calista's debut concert Vax to Normal.
 Espanto is also part of the EZ Mil: Panalo Homecoming Tour 2022 which kicked off on April 29, 2022, at the New Frontier Theater.
 On June 9, 2022, Espanto is one of the Southeast Asian artists who collaborated with English music sensation, Calum Scott for the version of Scott's track, "Heaven".
 The song climbed to No. 2 of iTunes store Philippines immediately after its release.
 On June 11, 2022, Espanto is also one of Anne Curtis' guest artists in her Luv-Anne: The Comeback Concert held at the Resorts World Manila.
 In July 2022, Espanto was part of Vice Ganda's Fully VICE-cinated US Tour 2022 which includes performances in California, Seattle and New Jersey.
 On July 8, 2022, Republic Records Philippines was launched and it will house known recording artists, including Espanto.
 The same date, the teaser for Lyric and Beat, a musical series under Dreamscape Entertainment was released which stars Espanto among the main casts.
 The series premiered on August 10, 2022, on iWantTFC.
 Among the series' soundtracks, "Pagbigyang Muli" and "Duyan" interpreted by Espanto reached No. 5 of iTunes store Philippines' Top Songs a few hours after their release.

 In 2023, Espanto performed in various events such as New Year's Eve (SM Mall of Asia) and Chinese New Year Countdowns (Chinatown), and national festivities.
 On February 21, 2023, Espanto was launched as the newest Hurado in "Tawag ng Tanghalan", a segment of It's Showtime, a daily noontime show airing on Kapamilya Channel and A2Z Channel 11.

 2024

 As of 2024, It's Showtime moved to GMA Network replacing TAPE Inc.'s Tahanang Pinakamasaya before expanded it broadcast into All TV nearly two months later and Darren was introduced as one of the hosts of the show at the contract signing.

-Charitable work
+Other activities

+Philanthropy

 On April 15, 2020, the United Nations Development Programme under its Philippine office debuted Espanto as its first-ever celebrity Youth Advocate to promote its sustainable development goals (SDGs), focusing on climate action, biodiversity conservation, and youth empowerment.
 On September 29, 2021, Espanto was reappointed Youth Advocate for a second term.

 On January 16, 2022, Espanto was the featured performer on the "By Request (a Benefit Concert)" series launched by ABS-CBN which raised a total of ₱464,000 in aid for victims of Typhoon Odette.